 This factsheet is designed to provide helpful information and advice.
 It is not an authoritative statement of the law.
-We work to ensure that our factsheets are accurate and up to date, but information about benefits and community care is subject to change over time.
+We work to ensure that our factsheets are accurate and up to date, but information about benefits and community care can change over time.
 We would recommend contacting the Carers UK Helpline or visiting our website for the latest information.

-To give us your feedback on this factsheet, please email your comments to info@carersuk.org This factsheet was updated in April 2024.
-Next review due April 2025.
+To give us your feedback on this factsheet, please email your comments to info@carersuk.org This factsheet was updated in April 2025.
+Next review due April 2026.

 Carers NI

 028 90 439843 info@carersni.org

 Carers UK

 20 Great Dover Street London SE1 4LX 020 7378 4999 info@carersuk.org

 Carers UK Helpline

 For information and guidance about caring.

 T: 0808 808 7777 (Monday - Friday 9am-6pm) E: advice@carersuk.org (Please note which nation you're from so that our advisers can tailor their guidance for you.)
 However caring affects you, we're here Caring will affect us all at some point in our lives.

 With your help, we can be there for the 6,000 people who start looking after someone each day.
 We're the UK's only national membership charity for carers: join us for free at carersuk.org/join We're both a support network and a movement for change.
-Visit us at our website to join us, help us or access more resources: carersuk.org/ni/help-and-advice This information can be requested in large print or as a text file.
+For more information and support, see our website: carersuk.org/ni/help-and-advice This information can be requested in large print or as a text file.